chaoskagami/ftpde/README.md

 New or enhanced commands in ftpde
 ---------------------------------

-- SIZE - RFC 3659
+- SIZE - RFC 3659.
+Unbreaks wget progress, yay.
 - PASS - Proper credential support
 - USER - Proper credential support
-- PORT - Now only accepts same-IP connections to prevent a subclass of connection stealing.
+- PORT - Can be configured to only accept same-IP connections to prevent a subclass of connection stealing.

 In progress
 -----------